Large Language Model Instruction Following: A Survey of Progresses and Challenges: Factors that Influence Instruction Following Performance

-Keeping the instruction paradigm is also a crucial factor in instruction learning, which mainly means retaining the instruction conciseness of tuning and testing. \citet{wei2021finetuned} first investigated the performance impact of changing instruction paradigm.
-And they found that, the performances of the LMs tuned with short task names dropped when evaluating with more extended sentence-style instructions (i.e., task names $\rightarrow$ sentence-style instructions), compared with the results of keeping the instruction paradigm (i.e., task names $\rightarrow$ task names, or sentence-style instructions $\rightarrow$ sentence-style instructions).
-Meanwhile, \citet{gu2022robustness} also observed the performance dropping when changing paragraph-style instructions to sentence-style instructions in testing, further enhancing this conclusion.
+This factor considers the \textit{instructions across the training tasks and test tasks}.
+Keeping the instruction paradigm (e.g., abstractiveness) consistent is crucial in instruction following. \citet{wei2021finetuned} first investigated the performance impact of changing the instruction paradigm.
+They found that LLMs tuned on short instructions (i.e., task names) cannot generalize to longer sentence-style instructions (\texttt{short $\not\Rightarrow$ long}).
+Similarly, \citet{gu2022robustness} observed the performance dropping when changing paragraph-style instructions to shorter sentence-style instructions at the test phase (\texttt{long $\not\Rightarrow$ short}), further indicating the importance of instruction consistency.

-Besides discrete instruction, the instruction paradigm is also critical in soft instruction learning.
-For example, \citet{xu2022zeroprompt} showed that the LMs fine-tuned with a continuous instruction also require a same-size prefix embedding when testing on unseen tasks, even if this embedding is randomly initialized.
-Interestingly, similar results were also found in the few-shot demonstrations (i.e., in-context learning).
-For instance, \citet{min2022rethinking} concluded that breaking the demonstration paradigm (i.e., removing the $y$) significantly harm the performance of MetaICL~\cite{min-etal-2022-metaicl}, which tuned with ($x,y$) pairs.
-Furthermore, \citet{iyer2022opt} found that the number of demonstrations should also not be changed during evaluation (e.g., using 2 demonstrations in tuning and 3 in testing would result in the lower performance, compared with using 2 demonstrations in testing).
+Besides discrete instruction, maintaining the instruction paradigm is also critical for soft instruction, i.e., keeping the same-size prefix embedding when testing on unseen tasks~\cite{xu2022zeroprompt}.
+Interestingly, similar results were also found in the few-shot demonstrations (i.e., in-context learning), where the combination of input-output pairs or the number of demonstrations cannot be changed during training and evaluation~\cite{min-etal-2022-metaicl,min2022rethinking,iyer2022opt}.
+These phenomena raise a concern: although instruction-tuned LLMs are robust to tiny perturbations of instructions, \textit{they are vulnerable when facing more significant alterations, which is far behind human-level generalization}.